 Not all car buyers are gearheads or enthusiasts, with that, research must be done in order for you to have a bit of familiarity with the vehicle you’re about to test drive.
 Aside from just sticking with the brand’s local website, explore a bit, look for other reliable content like news, feature articles, and written or video reviews online.
 This is also a way for you to become productive as you wait for your test drive schedule.

-Bring a family member on your test drive
+Bring a family member with you

 Bring your family along with you if you can.
 If allowed either by circumstance or by schedule, let them experience the car.
 Preferably bring an adult along with you that also has experience behind the wheel.
 You can also allow him or her to test drive the car just to give you some secondary insights.
 You and your family will probably be using your vehicle of choice for years, so it’s best to keep them involved in your decision-making process.